-For 2018, only 12 diesel vehicles offered in U.S. (guess who has most)
+For 2018, only a dozen diesel vehicles on sale in U.S. (guess who has most)

 READ THIS: Diesel cars can save you money, but only a few diesel trucks do: analysis (Dec 2016)

-We'd add a fifth model to that list, even though it hasn't yet appeared on the EPA website: the 2018 Land Rover Discovery, because we're driving that vehicle equipped with the diesel engine option.
+We'd add a fifth model to the JLR roster, matching GM's total, even though it hasn't yet appeared on the EPA website and doesn't appear in the booklet either.

+That would be the 2018 Land Rover Discovery, because we drove that vehicle—equipped with the diesel engine option—last October.

-It's worth noting that the sole German maker on the list is BMW, which still offers the diesel 328d passenger car and X5 xDrive 35d crossover utility vehicle this year.
+It's worth noting that the sole German maker on the EPA list is BMW, which still offers the diesel 328d passenger car in three configurations and the X5 xDrive 35d crossover utility vehicle this year.

+The 2018 BMW 540d xDrive sedan has also just been certified for sale, with all-wheel drive, making it the third BMW diesel model on the market.

-With low fuel prices persisting in the U.S. and sophisticated exhaust-emission aftertreatment systems boosting the cost of a diesel luxury vehicle by four figures, the company has removed them from its lineup.
+With low fuel prices persisting in the U.S. and sophisticated exhaust-emission aftertreatment systems boosting the cost of a diesel luxury vehicle by four figures, the company chose to remove them from its lineup.

-Even in Europe, the sole region where diesels take a major share of light-vehicle sales, the future of diesel looks increasingly dubious.

 CHECK OUT: Do Frankfurt's electric cars cover German desperation over diesel decline?

+"We can’t comment on specific timing quite yet," Mazda's Jacob Brown told us, "but we continue to work with the EPA and California, and will make an announcement as soon as possible."

+Even in Europe, the sole region where diesels take a major share of light-vehicle sales, the future of diesel looks increasingly dubious

-Real-world emission testing rules now coming into effect seem likely to have a major impact on the engines, which are only now required to meet the same emission limits that came into effect in the U.S. on January 1, 2008.
+Real-world emission testing rules now coming into effect seem likely to have a major impact on the engines, which only last year were required to meet emission limits similar to those in effect in the U.S. since January 1, 2008.

 Moreover, the falling cost of lithium-ion battery cells and the aggressive electric-car sales requirements just set by China will likely boost electric-car production radically over the next decade.

-It now seems likely that European makers, who have to decide how to pay for future powertrains, will pull back from diesel engines to focus on smaller, more efficient gasoline versions.
+European makers, who have to decide how to pay for future powertrains, will likely pull back from diesels to focus on smaller, more efficient gasoline engines.

+Diesels will remain a significant part of the mix for pickup trucks, and perhaps a small number of crossover utilities, but the Volkswagen diesel emission scandal rendered their fate in passenger cars unclear.

 _______________________________________

-Note: EDITOR'S NOTE: This article was first published on September 29, 2017.
-We updated it on January 12, 2018.